globant-ui/reactnativebootcamp/README.md

 2. Install Node and NPM [NodeJS LTS](https://nodejs.org/en/download/)

 3. The IDE to use is [Visual Studio Code](https://www.visualstudio.com/downloads/).
+But you can use the edit of your choice Atom, Sublime, WebStorm, etc

 4. Skype Account + headset (audio calls), Slack